IBM/docker101/lab2.md

 # Overview

 In this lab, we build on our knowledge from lab 1.
-You will start to add value by building your own custom Docker images.
-You will create your own Dockerfile, and learn how to push an image to a central registry.
-All of these concepts can be automated into a CI/CD pipeline to enable continuous delivery of dockerized applications.
+We will create a custom Docker Image built from a Dockerfile.
+Once we build the image, we will push it to a central registry where it can be pulled to be deployed on other environments.
+Also, we will briefly describe image layers, and how Docker incorporates "copy-on-write" and the union file system to efficiently store images and run containers.

 ## Prerequisites

 You must have docker installed, or be using http://play-with-docker.com

 # Step 1: Create a python app (without using Docker)